julielk/Tennis-club/README.md

 ### **Contact**
 * The contact section show the meeting time
-*  The  contact section ask user  fill in an online forn enter firstname lastnam address, phone numbeer email address
+*  The  contact section ask user's to fill in an online form enter first name last name address, phone number email address
-* The contact section has textarea to enter an message.
+* The contact section has textarea to enter a message.

 ![]( https://github.com/julielk/Tennis-club/blob/main/assets/documents/form1.PNG)